Professional Reviews

 Read our full Proton VPN Review

-VPN Starting Price Obfuscation Number of Countries With a Server Split-Tunneling Money-Back Guarantee
+VPN Starting Price Obfuscation Number of Countries With a Server Payment Options Money-Back Guarantee

-• Find a VPN that can bypass censorship.
-You want to look for a VPN that is able to consistently bypass network restrictions or strong firewalls that prevent you from accessing the entire internet.
-All of the VPNs on this list are capable of bypassing restrictions almost all of the time.
+• Find a VPN that works in Russia.
+You want to look for a VPN that won’t get blocked by your ISP in Russia.
+All of the VPNs on this list work well in Russia almost all of the time.

 • Strong security.
 The VPNs I recommend all come with 265-bit AES encryption, which protects all of your online traffic from third parties.
 I strongly recommend picking a VPN that provides this due to its comprehensive protection.